-Before he spoke, however, I asked "What is your present condition?
-Are you still proud?
-Do you ate the captain now?
-Do you find any enjoyMr.
-Plerpont, who sat beside him on the platform, said, "When the world is educated in these Lycenms we shall not need your services as a minister ; what will you do?"
-"Why," replied he, "I will write songs for the Children's Lycenms ; I have one now that I will give you and the Convention."
-In a few moments Mr. Wright gave way, and the venerable gentleman recited the following poem with the entlineiasm and fire of youth.
-The scene was most graphic, and will never be forgotten by those who witnessed it.
-He said, "The Greek poet, Anacreon, at the age of eighty wrote songs in praise of wine; I at the age of eighty-eighty-two, have written a song in praise of water."
+Mr. Plerpont, who sat healde him on the platform, said, "When the world is educated in these Lyce" nms we shall not need your services as a minister; what will you do?"
+"Why," replied he, "I will write songs for the Children's Lycenms; I have one now that I will give you and the Convention."
+In a few moments Mr. Wright gave way, and the venerable gentleman recited the following poem with the enthusiasm and fire of youth.
+The scene was most graphic, and will never forgotten by those who witnessed it.
+He said, The Greek poet, Anacreon, at the age of eighty wrote songs in praise of wine; I at the age of eighty-eighty-two, have written a song in praise of water."